 Ascension in Ecstasy

-Galahad achieves the Grail at the holy city of Sarras, where he celebrates the Grail Mass and looks directly into the vessel's mystery.
-He asks God to release him from the world, and his prayer is granted.
+Galahad achieves the Grail at the holy city of Sarras, where he celebrates the Grail Mass with Joseph of Arimathea himself (or his son Josephus, depending on the text) and looks directly into the vessel's innermost mystery — the beatific vision, the direct sight of God.
+Having seen the divine face, he asks to be released from the world, and his prayer is granted instantly.
 His soul is carried to heaven by a great multitude of angels.
-He dies in ecstasy — the only knight to achieve the Grail's full vision, and the only one for whom that vision meant immediate departure from the world.
+A hand reaches down from the sky and takes the Grail and the Bleeding Lance back to heaven with him.
+He dies in ecstasy — the only knight to achieve the Grail's full vision, and the only one for whom that vision meant immediate departure from the mortal world.
+Perfection and incarnation are incompatible.
+His path was vertical: straight up, straight out.

 Percival